 The character interactions were generally good.
 In all of our experiences at Chef Mickey’s, the place has been a zoo, but that’s absolutely to be expected of a restaurant like this.
 Kids get excited, parents let them run around…it happens.
 Don’t eat here if you’re not keen on the idea of someone else’s rugrat jumping around your table.

 We loved the outfits that each of the characters had.
-For how busy Chef Mickey’s is, the character interactions are solid.
+For how busy Chef Mickey’s is, the character interactions are all surprisingly good.
+This was a real relief given the food quality.

 Characters are good about spending time and having fun with each table; it’s not just a matter of posing for photos and moving along.